We answer the most asked questions about the UPC. If you want to know more, get in touch and we’d be happy to help.

 You need to consider those patents which you license-in where the licence agreement confers the right to bring enforcement actions and discuss with the proprietor potentially opting those patents out.

 You need to take the UPC regime into account in drafting new licence and joint venture arrangements.

-You need to be aware of the possibility – which will be significant – of being sued in the new court by competitors and/or non-practising entities (to whom the UPC may well be more attractive than national EU courts).
+You need to be aware of the possibility – which will be significant – of being sued in the new court by competitors and/or non-practising entities (to whom the UPC may well be more attractive than national courts in the EU).

 Any European patents in the application stage now (except pre-March 2007 ones) which come to grant after the system starts can potentially benefit from unitary effect, and there are budgetary and litigation factors to take into account in deciding upon future patent filing strategies.
-Before the system starts (but after Germany has deposited its instrument of ratification of the UPC Agreement) you may file early requests for applications to have unitary effect and also request that the issue of a decision to grant a European patent is delayed until the start date.
+Before the system starts you may already file early requests for applications to have unitary effect and also request that the issue of a decision to grant a European patent is delayed until the start date (see above).

 You may also wish to reassess EPO opposition filing strategies: whilst the UPC does not cover all EPC countries, central UPC revocation actions may be an alternative and/or additional way to attack competitors’ patents.